De-Feedback V1

 How many instances can I run?

 As many as your machine CPU will handle at a given buffer size.
-This also applies to our recommended hardware options — you can run more instances than advertised if you can tolerate higher latencies.
+This also applies to our dedicated hardwares — you can run more instances than advertised if you can tolerate higher latencies.

-Can I run other plugins alongside De-Feedback on the recommended hardware?
+Can I run other plugins alongside De-Feedback on the dedicated hardware?

-De-Feedback requires dedicated hardware in most cases; our recommended NUC combos have only been verified to handle the indicated number of De-Feedback instances with nothing else running.
-To use other plugins as well, we recommend the Waves Livebox.
+De-Feedback requires dedicated hardware in most cases; our NUC/Focusrite combos have only been verified to handle the indicated number of De-Feedback instances with nothing else running.
+To use other plugins as well, we recommend the verified hardware platforms listed on our website that are designed to be generalized plugin servers.

 Does De-Feedback have latency?